chaseruskin/crayon/README.md

 # `crayon`

-Simple library for rich text in ANSI terminal
+A simple library for rich text in ANSI terminal written in Rust.

 ## Reference